 For example, the following reaction has never been observed:

 even if the incoming proton has sufficient energy and charge energy and is conserved.
 This reaction does not conserve the baryon number since the left side has B =+2, and the right has B =+1.

 On the other hand, the following reaction (proton-antiproton pair production) does conserve B and does occur if the incoming proton has sufficient energy (the threshold energy = 5.6 GeV):

 As indicated, B = +2 on both sides of this equation.

-From these and other reactions, the conservation of baryon number has been established as a basic principle of physics.
-This principle provides basis for the stability of the proton.
+From these and other reactions, the conservation of the baryon number has been established as a basic principle of physics.
+This principle provides the basis for the stability of the proton.
 Since the proton is the lightest particle among all baryons, the hypothetical products of its decay would have to be non-baryons.
-Thus, the decay would violate the conservation of baryon number.
-It must be added some theories have suggested that protons are in fact unstable with very long half-life (~1030years) and that they decay into leptons.
+Thus, the decay would violate the conservation of the baryon number.
+It must be added some theories have suggested that protons are, in fact, unstable with a very long half-life (~1030years) and that they decay into leptons.
 There is currently no experimental evidence that proton decay occurs.